gosub-com/Zurfur/Doc/ownership-model.md

 keyword is not needed for normal async function calls.

 Async does not imply heap allocation.
 Async means stack, but there can be many async stacks and they can be suspended.
-References can be captured on an async stack, and even stored in a `List<&T>`, but they can never escape from the stack they were originally created on.
+References can be captured on an async stack, survive across async suspension, and even be stored in a `List<&T>`, but they can never escape from the stack they were originally created on.

+Allowing references to survive suspension is important so iterators, spans, and other borrowed views can flow naturally through async code without forcing copies or special async-only view types.
+The cost of this flexibility is not a full Rust-style borrow checker.
+Instead, any outstanding borrow continues to block structurally invalidating operations on the underlying `List` storage for as long as that borrow remains live, even across async calls.

 	// References captured by this function cannot escape afun myAsyncFunction(list mut List<MyObject>)
 		let slice = list.slice(1, 5) // This slice can persist across async calls
-	    callSync(list)      // This function cannot be suspended because it is a sync function callAsync(list)     // This function may or may not be suspended (other functions may run in between) callSync(list)      // This function will run immediately after callAsync completes slice[0].field = X	// This is valid, but the slice is gone when the function ends
+		callSync(list)      // This function cannot be suspended because it is a sync function callAsync(slice)    // This function may suspend while the borrowed slice remains live callSync(list)      // Structural mutation still requires uniqueness while slice is live slice[0].field = X  // This is valid, but the slice is gone when the function ends

 Async is built into the type system because there is a benefit in knowing if a function is quick and atomic or slow and non-atomic.